devJSQ/bubble-sort/README.md

 ### Objective

-In this project, we will cover the fundamentals of a `Bubble Sort Algorithm`, and its operations.
+In this project, we will cover the fundamentals of a `Bubble Sort Algorithm`.

 ### Problem